-Ammonium Hydroxide is commonly referred to as ammonia and is found in air, soil and water.
+Ammonium hydroxide is commonly referred to as "ammonia."
 Many consumers use it at home for cleaning and laundry.
-It’s a cleaning agent that removes dirt, and it can also be used as a pH adjuster that alters the pH of a product to improve stability.
+It’s a cleaning agent, or "surfactant," that removes dirt, and it can also be used as a pH adjuster that alters the pH of a product to improve stability.
 Every formula has an optimum pH to make it work best.
 For example, a formula that’s more acidic works better for soap scum removal.
 Its opposite, a formula that’s more alkaline, might be more effective at removing grease or greasy soils.
 We use pH adjusters to make sure we achieve the best pH for a particular job.
-Also, the pH of a formula can affect how long it lasts within a container – for example limiting its tendency to rust in a can.
-Household ammonia has a strong odour; by using Ammonium Hydroxide in combination with other ingredients, we can achieve the same cleaning results while using much less ammonia.
+Also, the pH of a formula can affect how long it lasts within a container – for example limiting its tendency to corrode a can, container or dispenser.
+Household ammonia has a strong odour; by using ammonium hydroxide in combination with other ingredients, we can achieve the same cleaning results while using much less ammonia.